Duke Eugen of Württemberg (1788–1857)

-Duke Eugen of Württemberg (Herzog Friedrich Eugen Carl Paul Ludwig von Württemberg; 8 January 1788 – 16 September 1857) was a German prince and a General of Infantry in the Imperial Russian Army during the Napoleonic Wars.
+Duke Eugen of Württemberg (Herzog Friedrich Eugen Carl Paul Ludwig von Württemberg; 8 January 1788 – 16 September 1857) was a German prince and a general of the infantry in the Imperial Russian Army during the Napoleonic Wars.

 Early life and family

 Duke Eugen was born at Oels, Lower Silesia, Kingdom of Prussia (now Oleśnica, Poland).
-He was the first child of Princess Louise of Stolberg-Gedern (1764 – 1834) and her husband Duke Eugen of Württemberg (1758 – 1822), who was brother of Empress Maria Feodorovna the consort of Paul I of Russia and son of Frederick II Eugene, Duke of Württemberg and Margravine Sophia Dorothea of Brandenburg-Schwedt.
+He was the first child of Princess Louise of Stolberg-Gedern and her husband Duke Eugen of Württemberg, who was the brother of Empress Maria Feodorovna, the consort of Paul I of Russia.
 Louise was a daughter of Prince Christian Karl of Stolberg-Gedern and Countess Eleanore of Reuss-Lobenstein.
 Another of Eugen and Louise's children was the explorer Duke Paul Wilhelm of Württemberg.

 From 1776 he lived in Russia.
 As a child, Eugen followed his aunt to the Tsar's court.
 After his cadet years in St. Petersburg, he began a brilliant career in the Imperial Russian Army.
-The murder of his uncle Paul I in 1801 interrupted the first military service.
+The murder of his uncle Paul I in 1801 interrupted his first military service.
 His further education took place in Silesia by Ludwig von Wolzogen.

 Military career

-After a few years his military career reactivated and by 1805 he was already major-general.
+After a few years his military career resumed, and by 1805 he was already a major-general.
 He participated in the campaigns from 1806 to 1807 in East Prussia against France and 1810 in part of Turkey.
-He accompanied his father Eugen, who was commander of Prussian Reserve, in 1806.
-He joined staff of Russian General Bennigsen.
-In 1812, he was a division commander (4th div of II Corps) under Barclay de Tolly.
+He accompanied his father Eugen, who was the commander of the Prussian Reserve, in 1806.
+He joined the staff of the Russian general Bennigsen.
+In 1812, he was the commander of the 4th Division of II Corps, under Barclay de Tolly.
 During the French invasion of Russia he fought at the Battles of Borodino and Krasnoi.
-During the War of the Sixth Coalition he fought in five major battles.
-In the battle of Lutzen, Eugen's corps was heavily engaged and suffered many casualties recapturing villages from the French.
-In the battle of Bautzen, Eugen's men, acting as the Russian rearguard, slowed the French advance by defending positions on hills and behind a village.
-The slow advance of the French infuriated Napoleon himself, who took over the command of the advance guard personally-but he did no better.
-In the battle of Dresden, the heavily outnumbered Eugen held off the forces of the French general Vandamme for a day before retreating.
+During the War of the Sixth Coalition, he fought in five major battles.
+In the Battle of Lutzen, Eugen's corps was heavily engaged and suffered many casualties recapturing villages from the French.
+In the Battle of Bautzen, Eugen's men, acting as the Russian rearguard, slowed the French advance by defending positions on hills and behind a village.
+The slow advance of the French infuriated Napoleon, who took over the command of the advance guard personally-but he did no better.
+In the Battle of Dresden, the heavily outnumbered Eugen held off the forces of the French general Vandamme for a day before retreating.
 In the battle of Kulm, Eugen suffered over 3,000 casualties in his victorious rematch with Vandamme.
-And in the battle of Leipzig, most of Eugen's artillery was destroyed by the French.
+And in the Battle of Leipzig, most of Eugen's artillery was destroyed by the French.
 Despite this, and despite the losses at Kulm only a few weeks before, Eugen's infantry made a heroic, tenacious stand.
 Two-thirds of his troops and all of his regimental commanders became casualties.

 In 1828, he commanded the Russian 7th Army Corps in the Russo-Turkish War (1828–1829).
 He retired after the Treaty of Adrianople.